aagdev/mlimgsynth/README.md

 ## Usage on Windows

-Download and unzip the latest release.
+Download and unzip the latest [Release](https://github.com/aagdev/mlimgsynth/releases).
 Edit the file `generate.bat` as needed and execute it.

 ## Build